Devaraja-Anu/grocery-shop/README.md

-An e-marketplace for groceries: https://musical-mooncake-71097a.netlify.app
+An e-marketplace for groceries:-- https://grocery-shop-app.netlify.app